puppetlabs/puppet-instruqt-tracks/pe-301-lab-3-0-refactor-the-apache-web-server-profile/01-refactor-profiles-with-parameters/assignment.md

 ---
 ## 🎈 **Congratulations!**
 In this lab, you ran a PQL query to get the list of nodes in the **dc-west** data center.
 Next, you extended the apache profile by using a class parameter to abstract port information.
 You tested your changes by running Puppet against a specific node group.
 You then tested your changes incrementally in a canary release.
-Finally, within the subset of nodes in the canary release, you ran Puppet in no-op mode and then ran it again normally.
+Finally, within the subset of nodes in the canary release, you ran Puppet in no-op mode to see the changes Puppet would make, and then you ran Puppet again normally.